IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

    * "Requirement: Level 5" (you get this for free by selecting the "L5 Requirement" issue template)
    * The appropriate parent requirement category label (Ex.
 Parent Req: SDC Data Transfer Monitoring)
    * "Untested"
-* Each requirement should be added to the IMAP project board
+* Each requirement should be added to the IMAP project board.
-* Each requirement should be assigned a SIT milestone
+* Each requirement should be assigned a SIT milestone.

 Example: